Kossit73/Broiler_chicken_Financial_Model/README.md

   `eggs_revenue_schedule.csv`, etc.) plus `revenue_schedules.json` capturing all
   five categories in one structure for downstream tooling.
 - `revenue_summary_by_category.csv`, `revenue_summary_annual.csv`, and
-  `revenue_summary.json` – Year-by-year revenue totals ensuring annual figures tie directly to the summed cycle-level schedules.
+  `revenue_summary.json` – Year-by-year revenue totals (with both period index and calendar year columns) ensuring annual figures tie directly to the summed cycle-level schedules.
 - `valuation.json` – NPV/IRR results using the modeled cash flows.
+The payload
+  now includes both the relative terminal year and the corresponding calendar year based on the configured production start.
-- `manifest.json` – convenience listing of the generated files plus the cycles per year and production horizon captured in the run.
+- `manifest.json` – convenience listing of the generated files plus the cycles per year, production start year, horizon, and computed end year captured in the run.

 All values are expressed in US dollars except where otherwise noted.
 Adjust the `Assumptions` dataclass in `broiler_model/assumptions.py` (or load a customised